A scientific workflow that is to be preserved in an ERC. It conducts a number of operations on data and generates an output (text, numbers, plots).

 One of the major constituents of ERC interaction.
 Discovery comprises the findability of the ERC as well as the exploration of its features, e.g. time and space driven search operations.

-Executable Research Compendium, see this article
+Executable Research Compendium, see article.

 Schema compliant information about the ERC, its contents and creators.